LACMTA/alerts/README.md

-# alerts-page-prototype
+# alerts-dev

-This is a prototype for a redesign of the Alerts page on Metro.net
+This is the staging environment for the Alerts page.
+The `dev` branch from [the alerts repo](https://github.com/LACMTA/alerts) is pushed here so the page can be tested.

-The `dev` branch is deployed to the staging environment through the `alerts-dev` repository.
+## Development

 To set up the project locally to deploy to the `alerts-dev` repository, set up a remote URL and push: